Connie Guion: Awards and recognition

 Guion received many promotions, awards, and honorary degrees for her dedication to medicine and community.
 In 1932, Guion became chief of the General Medical Clinic while serving as an associate professor of clinical medicine at Cornell University.
 In 1946, she was promoted to full professor, making her the United States' first woman to be appointed professor of clinical medicine.

 In 1951, Guion received the Northfield Award for significant service from the Northfield Schools.
 She was also the first woman elected honorary governor of the Society of the New York Hospital in 1952.
 That same year, Guion initiated a new curriculum for fourth-year medical students, which required that they treat and closely monitor specific patients for months at a time.
 For this initiative, Guion was honored with the annual award of distinction from the Cornell University Medical College Alumni Association.
 In 1954, she was named Medical Woman of the Year by the American Medical Women's Association.

 In 1963, the New York Hospital-Cornell Medical Center erected the Connie Guion Building, making her the first female physician to have a hospital building named after her during her lifetime.
 The following year, Sweet Briar College erected the Connie Guion Science Building.
 In addition to these achievements, Guion held honorary degrees from Wellesley College (1950), the Woman's Medical College of Pennsylvania (1953), Queens College of Charlotte, N.C.
 (1957), and The University of North Carolina (1965).
 She also received the Jane Addams Medal from Rockford College in 1963.

 Personal life

-Guion never married.
+Guion never married to a man but had a long term partnership with Ruth Smith, a PE teacher she likely met at Wellesley.
 She was a member of both the Episcopal church and the Republican party.
-She died on April 30, 1971 at the age of 88.
+She died on April 30, 1971, at the age of 88.
 No funeral service was planned, and her body was cremated.
 A memorial service was held at St. Bartholomew's Episcopal Church.